R300-AI/ITRI-AI-Hub/index.md

 <strong>Step3.
 Inference</strong>
 <div style="margin-left: 20px;">
-This term refers to deploying the model's binary files to run on embedded chips.
+Follow the instructions to configure the engine and operating environment for your specified chips, to deploy binary files and perform computations on the system.
 <ul>
     <li><a href="https://r300-ai.github.io/ITRI-AI-Hub/docs/genio-evk.html">Genio Evaluation Kits</a></li>
     <li><a href="https://r300-ai.github.io/ITRI-AI-Hub/docs/hailo.html">Hailo AI Accelerator</a></li>